N4 (South Africa): Trans African Concessions

 The N4 East toll route (Maputo Corridor; east of Pretoria) is currently operated by Trans African Concessions (TRAC) under license from SANRAL.
-TRAC also operates the short continuation of the road from the Lebombo border post to Maputo (EN4).
+They operate the entire route from the M10 (Solomon Mahlangu Drive) off-ramp approximately 10 kilometres east of the Proefplaas Interchange to the Lebombo border (amounting to 405 kilometres).
+TRAC also operates the 90 km continuation of the road from the Lebombo border post to Maputo (EN4).